emilyclam/leetmon/README.md

 ## Quick Setup for Users

-LeetMon is not currently published on any web stores.
+**note: this is actually the development instructions for Chrome** LeetMon is not currently published on any web stores.
 Instead, to set up the LeetMon extension in your browser quickly:
 1. Go to Releases, and download the zip file for your browser
 2. Unzip the folder
-3. Go to <a href="chrome://extensions">chrome://extensions</a> and enable Developer mode
+3. Go to chrome://extensions</a> and enable Developer mode
 4. Click **Load unpacked** and select the unzipped folder
 5. Start Leetcoding!